Struggling to Reactivate Inactive Customers? AI Can Help

 Revenue Recovery Potential

 Inactive customers already have awareness and familiarity with your product or service, so they take less time and effort to convert than new prospects.
-If you own a SaaS business, winning back only 5% of your inactive users might increase your total subscriber base by 35-40%.
+If you own a Saas business, winning back just 5% of your inactive users could increase your total subscriber base by 35-40%.

 This certainly creates a compelling argument for reactivation campaigns.
-Get hands on with customer data to identify trends.
-Next, develop hyper-personalized offers such as discounts informed by their historical spend or promotions that directly address their causes for disengagement.
+Get hands-on with customer data to identify trends.
+Next, develop hyper-personalised offers such as discounts informed by their historical spend or promotions that directly address their causes for disengagement.

 If you have a subscription service, use email or push notifications to show off your recent additions.
 That way, it encourages inactive customers to remember what they could be enjoying.
-Best of all, these smart campaigns have measured major financial impact.
-For some of these companies, they retrieved tens of thousands in additional recurring revenue by reactivating lapsed customers.
+Best of all, these brilliant campaigns have measured a significant financial impact.
+Some of these companies generated tens of thousands of dollars in additional recurring revenue by reactivating lapsed customers.

 Brand Reputation and Loyalty

-Reaching out to inactive customers shows a commitment to maintaining relationships, which enhances trust.
-In addition to immediate reactivation impacts, reactivation campaigns can enhance your brand perception by acknowledging past customer pain points or showing how your products/services have changed for the better.
+Reaching out to inactive customers demonstrates a commitment to maintaining relationships, which in turn enhances trust.
+In addition to immediate reactivation impacts, reactivation campaigns can improve your brand perception by acknowledging past customer pain points or demonstrating how your products or services have improved for the better.

 Cost-Effectiveness of Reactivation

-Reactivating lazy customers is about six times cheaper than acquiring new customers since you aren’t building a new relationship from the ground up.
-Research has repeatedly found much more ROI from reactivation campaigns — particularly when comparing them to the cost of acquiring new customers.
+Reactivating dormant customers is approximately six times less expensive than acquiring new ones, as you aren’t building a new relationship from scratch.
+Research has repeatedly found much more ROI from reactivation campaigns, particularly when comparing them to the cost of acquiring new customers.

 With tools like Engage, you can use SMS, newsletters, or in-app notifications to efficiently reconnect with inactive users, ensuring every dollar spent delivers measurable results.